vueform/multiselect/README.md

 | **option** | `option, search` | Renders an option in options list. |
 | **singlelabel** | `value` | Rendered when using `single` mode and an option is selected.
 By default it renders the `:label` if the selected option. |
 | **tag** | `option, remove, disabled` | Renders a tag when using `tags` mode.
 When `disabled` the remove icon should not be displayed.
 The `remove` prop should be used to trigger the removal of the tag. |

-> Note: the reason we don't use camelCase is because they are [normalized back to lowercase](https://github.com/vuejs/vue/issues/9449#issuecomment-461170017) when written in DOM.

 ## Examples